muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 It's only natural for things here to be mysterious to Phanna.

-I pointed to the large barrel on the corner of the room and explained.
+I pointed to the large barrel in the corner of the room and explained.

-"You fill that up with water.
-You can heat the water up with a fire if you want.
-You can see the space at the bottom of the barrel is for putting firewood in.
+"You fill that up with water and wash yourself in it.
+There's a space at the bottom of the barrel for putting firewood in so you can heat the water up with a fire if you want.
 How hot do you want the water, I can heat it up for you today with my Ability."

 "Oh...
 That sounds needlessly complicated..,"